Instant Pot or Crockpot Teriyaki Chicken

 Asian-inspired recipes are always a hit in our house.
-But whether it’s Slow-Cooker Orange Sesame Chicken or Egg Roll Bowls, making these favorite meals at home is definitely healthier than ordering takeout.
-And I know it’s a guarantee my kids will devour them.
+But whether it’s Slow-Cooker Orange Chicken or Egg Roll Bowls, making these favorite meals at home is a more affordable option than ordering takeout, plus, I know I can make them safely gluten free.

 teriyaki chicken over cauliflower rice on a red plate with white decorative swirls